-What can I do at the museum?
+What can we do at the museum?

 If you would like to run an independent visit, we offer free, teacher-led sessions.
 Both facilitated and self-led sessions need to be pre-booked.
 Each session can accommodate up to 30 pupils.
 For all visits, we require a 1:6 pupil ratio for primary school groups and a 1:10 ratio for senior schools.

-How can I prepare for our visit?
+How can we prepare for our visit?

 To make a booking, please complete the booking request form and return it by pressing the send button.
 Once we have received your booking, we will send you a letter of confirmation.
 If you have to cancel your booking, please contact the Learning Officer at the earliest opportunity.
 This will allow us to offer the sessions to other schools.